swikarpat/real-time-stock-market-data-pipeline-alerting/README.md

 *   **Encryption:** Enable encryption at rest for S3, RDS, and DynamoDB.
 Use TLS/SSL for communication with MSK and other services.
 *   **Authentication and Authorization:** Implement authentication and authorization for your web application (if applicable).
 *   **Vulnerability Scanning:** Regularly scan your application code and dependencies for vulnerabilities.

-## Further Development

-*   **Advanced Alert Conditions:** Implement more sophisticated alert conditions based on technical indicators, statistical models, or machine learning algorithms.
-*   **Notification System:** Integrate the Alert Consumer Lambda function with notification services like Amazon SNS or SES to send alerts via email, SMS, or other channels.
-*   **Monitoring and Alarms:** Integrate with CloudWatch for detailed monitoring of metrics and set up alarms to notify you of potential issues.
-*   **CI/CD Pipeline:** Implement a CI/CD pipeline using tools like AWS CodePipeline, CodeBuild, and CodeDeploy to automate the building, testing, and deployment of your application.
-*   **Schema Evolution:** Implement a schema registry (like the one provided by Confluent or AWS Glue Schema Registry) to manage the evolution of data schemas in Kafka topics.